Walter E. Edge: Electoral History

+Governor of New Jersey

 Miscellaneous

 In the 2000s, Edge's name (as Wally Edge) and likeness had renewed currency as the pseudonym of a prominent anonymous New Jersey political columnist, who, in 2010, was identified as former Livingston Mayor David Wildstein, and who would later become involved in the Fort Lee lane closure scandal known as "Bridgegate."

 Geoff Pierson portrayed him in HBO's Boardwalk Empire.